 So, abutter’s rights are the rights that an existing property owner has when a real estate developer or a different owner builds or expands an abutting property, or even when an existing abutting property landowner decides to make renovations in his property.
 In both cases, they’d be infringing abutter’s rights if they make alterations that can affect the abutting property, for instance, if they completely block the view from the adjoining property.

 Among the abutter’s rights is the visibility at a distance by others – that is; its occupants should be able to see the outside street – the visual right of seeing light and feeling air (one wall can’t be “glued” to the neighbor’s wall), and many more.

-Homeowner Sam lives in a house with nothing on its left side but 200 feet of grass that leads to a big pond.
+Homeowner Sam lives in a house with nothing on its left side but 200 feet of grass that lead to a big pond.
 Developer Reed buys that space and wants to develop a few commercial establishments on it.
-It’s Sam’s abutter’s right to be notified of the proposal and be invited (along with other possible abutting properties) by Reed to a public hearing where the development plans will be fully discussed so Sam and others aren’t apart of any substantial changes that might incur because of this new development.
+It’s Sam’s abutter’s right to be notified of the proposal and be invited (along with other possible abutting properties) by Reed to a public hearing where the development plans will be fully discussed so Sam and others aren’t a part of any substantial changes that might incur because of this new development.

 Real Estate Tip:

 Have someone who knows abutter’s rights inside out and will fight for *your* rights!
 Find a real estate agent and make your life easier!